Building Better Opportunities

-The Building Better Opportunities Three (BBO3) project is delivered by Surrey Lifelong Learning Partnership from Redhill, and has been setup to support families with young children under the age of eighteen with complex barriers to employment , training and learning.
-The scheme is part of the Working Together For Work project (WTFW) and is available to families living across East Surrey, including Caterham, Dorking, Epsom and Ewell, Reigate & Banstead.
+In Surrey the Building Better Opportunities Working Together Project (BBO3) is delivered by Surrey Lifelong Learning Partnership from Redhill, and supports families with young children under the age of eighteen with complex barriers to employment, training and learning.
+This project is open to eligible families living across East Surrey, including Caterham, Dorking, Epsom and Ewell, Reigate & Banstead.

 The project aims to provide families with the necessary support to help with transitioning into learning or employment.
 We provide services and support that includes creating awareness of local services and provisions, workshops on confidence building, resilience and well-being as well as on a wide range of employability related topics, for example, flexible job searching, interview skills and cv presentation.

 We are able to deliver our ‘wrap-around’ services by working in collaboration and partnership with local jobcentreplus as well as a number of statutory and non statutory organisations, charity organisations, colleges and employers.
 We believe in partnership working to help with the objectives of the project which is ensuring that families and young people are not isolated or left behind from accessing opportunities within society.

 A woman called ‘C’ joined the Building Better Opportunity (BBO3) project in January 2017.
 Prior to being a participant on the BBO project, she had been unemployed for over one year and was suffering from low self-esteem, anxiety and depression.
 She had low to medium computer skills with Level 1 literacy skills.